edlovesjava/vividcodes-graph-rag/prd/REPOSITORY_TRACKING_FEATURE_STORY.md

 **Acceptance Criteria:**

-- [ ] Repository information is captured during code ingestion
+- [x] Repository information is captured during code ingestion
-- [ ] Repository metadata is stored in the graph database
+- [x] Repository metadata is stored in the graph database
-- [ ] Repository information is queryable via Cypher
+- [x] Repository information is queryable via Cypher
-- [ ] Repository relationships can be visualized
+- [x] Repository relationships can be visualized

-### Epic: Git Information Integration
+### Epic: Git Information Integration ✅ **COMPLETE**

 **As a** code analyst
 **I want** to see branch and commit information for source files